 When it comes to competing in a triathlon, preparation fuels performance.
 Make sure you've got these items to hit every event strong.

 Whether you're doing a sprint triathlon or a full Ironman, being ready for each part of a multisport race can be tricky.
-For veterans and newcomers alike, the transition between swimming, bike and run events can be a challenge.
-That means putting effort into prep for those transitions can save precious minutes—not to mention ensuring you have what you need to race.
+For veterans and newcomers alike, the transition between swim, bike and run events can be a challenge.
+That means putting effort into prep for those transitions can save precious minutes — not to mention, ensuring you have what you need to race.

 In addition to making sure your bicycle is ready, here's a checklist to consider:

 Triathlon Checklist: 10 Things You Need Before Race Day

 This will depend on weather, but you may want to consider investing in the type of body suit to wear for all three events, according to USATF-certified coach Timothy Miller, M.D., sports medicine physician at The Ohio State University Wexner Medical Center.
 That way, you don't have to change clothes, and that's particularly valuable when transitioning into and out of the swimming portion.
 If you don't wear a bodysuit, the clothing you'll need includes: